ctolon/PythonInterfaceDemo/README.md

 * `Jul 28, 2022` Workflows with CLI for TableReader and DQEfficiency Completed.
 Demo versions and Old Version Deleted.
 JSON path's for single workflows updated.
 Mixing Library added for Skimmed processes, runtime errors fixed, writer configs added to CLI, CommandToRun Fixed in TableReader in DQEfficiency, MC Rec Gen Signals fixed for dileptons in DQEfficiency, only-select automation parameter will implemnt for TableReader and DQEfficiency, installation guide for argcomplate added, Instructions and avaiable commands added readme for TableMaker DQ Efficiency
 * `Jul 29, 2022` All Tests passed for workflows and development is completed.
 Only some parts need refactoring for clean code and readme will updated.
 * `Aug 09, 2022` JSON Databases removed as suggested.
 We have compiled time solutions regarding to O2Physics (based on regex exp. and some string operations).
 TableMaker and DQEfficiency Workflows refactored for user friendliness.
 All things are discussed with Ionut.
+* `Aug 10, 2022` path fix for writer configs.
+Transcation management added for Same Event Pairing and readme guide updated.
+* `Aug 11, 2022` provide a native solution for libraries with urllib, cut and mcsignal lister added, helper messages has beauty format, for filter pp task, sels are fixed. readme update, added new script for internet based solution: `DownloadLibs.py`.
+Some parameter value names has refactored in DQ Efficiency, fix for dileptonTrack Selection DQ Efficiency task, fix for Same event pairing automation logger message (when you try give an process function in DQEfficiency or TableReader if you forget give a parameter value in e.g --analysis eventSelection --process JpsiToMuMu sameEventPairing value automaticaly added to analysis workflow like this (Logger Message: `"[WARNING] You forget to add sameEventPairing option to analysis for Workflow.
+It Automatically added by CLI."`) --> --analysis eventSelection sameEventPairing we provide this way with automation)
+* `Aug 12, 2022` IFilterPP.py Interface refactored and released. `--cfgMuonsCuts` parameter added tablemaker and filterpp workflow (it's different from `--cfgMuonCuts`). listToString method impl to barrel and muon sels.
+Readme update for instructions and available configs in FilterPP python script.